 RE-USABLE CLOTH BAGS to REDUCE PLASTIC USE:

-We plan to resume the use of our cloth produce bags for the 2020 Winter CSA to minimize the use of plastic.
+We will continue to use our cloth produce bags for the 2021 Winter CSA to minimize the use of plastic.
 We will ask that you leave the cloth bags behind when you collect your share (ie. transfer all items into your own bags/bins/boxes).

 We will wash the bags between every use.
 If you are not comfortable with re-usable cloth bags, then we encourage you to order vegetables from us through our online store instead of the CSA.
 Online store orders will continue to be packed in plastic and paper bags.